 ACD Telecom personnel have extensive knowledge and experience with the document(s) and other requirements of the P25 standard, which is also an initiative to establish interoperability between different platforms and communications systems independent of manufacturer.

-ACD engineers are very familiar with and have participated in the drafting of Project 25 standard TIA TSB-102.
-Where applicable, ACD engineers have specified systems utilizing Project 25.
+ACD consultants are very familiar with and have participated in the drafting of Project 25 standard TIA TSB-102.
+Where applicable, ACD consultants have specified systems utilizing Project 25.
 Project 25 has become after many years, a digital platform offering competitive procurement as well as interoperability.

 What is Project 25?